 There are some flavor pairings that are just natural and as lovely in their aroma as they are in taste.
-Watermelon and cucumber is one of those combinations and this refreshing cocktail displays that marriage perfectly.
+Watermelon and cucumber are one of those combinations and this refreshing cocktail displays that marriage perfectly.

 The watermelon cucumber cooler recipe was created for Aviation Gin and it may be the only gin that could pull this drink off with such perfection.
 It is more of a floral and citrus gin, with juniper hanging out lightly in the background, and that is an ideal foundation for the watermelon-cucumber combo.

 Watermelon is also one of the easiest fruit to juice, so it will not take long to get what you need for the drink.
 The easiest way is to simply muddle a few chunks and strain out the juice.
 This is a great use for that melon that always seems to be leftover after a picnic and the drink is easy enough that you could mix it up right there on the patio.

 Gather the ingredients.